Save up to 25%… Shop Our Birthday Sale Now!

 What Makes Turkey Tail Mushrooms Protective for Dogs?

-The turkey tail mushroom contains multiple different beta-glucans.
-Beta-glucans are a type of soluble fiber in the cell walls of certain plants and fungi.
-They have been studied extensively for their capacity to help regulate the immune system, cholesterol levels, inflammatory responses, and blood sugar levels.
+Beta-glucans are a type of soluble fiber found in the cell walls of certain plants and fungi.
+They have been extensively studied for their capacity to help regulate the immune system, cholesterol levels, inflammatory responses, and blood sugar levels.

 Each beta-glucan molecule in turkey tail is slightly different from the other.
 It is this multitude of similar but different beta-glucan molecules that gives turkey tail such robust immune enhancement properties.

-Terpenes, both triterpenes and sesquiterpenes, are a second source of strong immune-enhancing compounds in turkey tail mushrooms.
-Terpenes have many beneficial effects, including antioxidant activity.
-Triterpenes in the turkey tail mushroom are, like the beta-glucans, found in a variety of molecular variations.
-Each of these triterpenes types has potent bioactivity against infectious agents and neoplastic cells.
+Triterpenes in the turkey tail mushroom are, like the beta-glucans, found in various molecular variations.
+Each of these triterpene types has potent bioactivity against infectious agents and neoplastic cells.

 Turkey tail’s cocktail of terpenes and beta-glucan molecules provides the therapeutic profile of immune effectiveness for which it is known.